🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Before using any feature, complete this one-time setup.

-It takes about 3 minutes.
+It takes about 3 minutes to install AnyDesk and get connected.

 Watch this quick overview first: